MtBud/uni_hw/APS/README.md

 - [Testbenches](./testbenches/)
     Basic unit tests for the more complex CPU circuits.

-Most files lack documentation, but with the provided diagram, it shouldn't be a big issue.
+Most files lack propper documentation, but with the provided diagram, it shouldn't be a big issue.